NanoComp/meep/doc/docs/Python_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

 # Band Diagram, Resonant Modes, and Transmission of a Waveguide Cavity
 ---

-In this example, we will consider the 2d structure shown below, which is based on a system considered in Chapter 7 of [Photonic Crystals: Moldeing the Flow of Light (second edition)](http://ab-initio.mit.edu/book).
+In this example, we will consider the 2d structure shown below, which is based on a system considered in Chapter 7 of [Photonic Crystals: Molding the Flow of Light (second edition)](http://ab-initio.mit.edu/book).
 In particular, there are three basic ideas behind this structure, which we briefly summarize.

 <center>
 ![](../images/Tut-holey-cavity.png)